 Best wishes to you, we look forward to reading your work, and we thank you for your consideration.
 Write well.

-You.
-Have.
-Arrived.
-Now we want to make sure the world is aware of you, your literary genius, and our affiliation.
+For one tiny moment, breathe in, then as you exhale, say, "I have arrived."
+Yep!
+It's true, and it's time we make sure the world is aware of you, your literary genius, and our affiliation.
 We think you rock, and we believe there are worse things than being considered a legend in your own time.
-But, like all great moments in history, your status and rise to fame and glory probably didn't and won't happen over night.
+But, like all great moments in history, your status and rise to fame and glory took, and will continue to take some work.
 That's okay.
 We have a plan.

 How did the bio come about, you ask?
-Well, editors like to know about manuscripts and the authors behind them but it's deeper than that.
-I don’t simply email a sentence or two about the manuscript or a few pages to a given editor.
-The process is sort of a dance and I admit that I'm a flirt.
-I enjoy enticing editors with snippits of info regarding a given author or the concept of a project, and then I almost giggle as I follow up with supporting points and material.
-It's so much fun when editors catch hold of a project and want to know more about an author because they have shared interests or grew up near one another, or because the editor simply adores the way those words rattle around in her head.
-Sometimes, it’s a little like running a matchmaking service, and that’s fine with me.
-After all, our goal is to help you and your work find your ideal placement.
+Well, editors like to know about manuscripts and the authors behind them, but it's deeper than that.
+I don't simply email a sentence or two about the manuscript or a few pages to a given editor.
+The process is sort of a dance, and yes, I admit that I may be a little bit of a flirt.
+I enjoy enticing editors with snippets of info regarding the delicious projects I represent.
+Then, I almost giggle as I follow up with supporting points and material.

-If Submittable isn't for you, simply download the form and send it as a Word doc straight to my in box (firstname.lastname@example.org).
+- Once you hit the "send" key, you'll receive a notice of receipt at the email address provided.
+If Submittable isn't for you, download the form and send it as a Word doc straight to my inbox (email@example.com).
+Always, Terrie